termly/apidocs/endpoints/get_domains-banners.md

 # Overview

 Retrieve all banners for the specified query.
-The query has the following JSON shape:
+The query has the following shape:

 ```json
 [